-- You are planning a stay at the guest university of at least 3 months (90 days)
+- You are planning a stay at the guest university for at least 3 months (90 days)

-- You plan to take courses with a minimum of 20 ECTS points in accordance with internal HFU regulations
+- You are planning to take courses with a minimum of 20 ECTS points in accordance with internal HFU regulations

 - Monthly scholarship for up to 12 months each for a bachelor's and a master's programme, i.e. one can receive a scholarship for up to 12 months for a bachelor's programme, and at a later date, the same again for a master's programme.
 Scholarships are also available for doctorate programmes.

 - Additional financial support for students with special needs or children